AndRossi/Kelpie/README.md

 Kelpie is built in a simple structure based on three modules:

-* a **Prefilter** that narrows down the space explanation by identifying and keeping only the most promising training facts;
+* a **Pre-Filter** that narrows down the space explanation by identifying and keeping only the most promising training facts;
 * an **Explanation Builder** that governs the search in the space of the candidate explanations, i.e., the combinations of promising facts obtained from the pre-filtering step;
 * a **Relevance Engine** that is capable of estimating the *relevance* of any candidate explanation that the Explanation Builder wants to verify.